 Here, *question has two lines indented beneath it.
 The comment, which begins with “--” is just a note and doesn’t actually do anything when the program is run.
 The keyword *type has the option “number,” so the user’s response must be a number.

 Different types of keywords require and/or allow different things to be indented beneath them.
 For the *question keyword, you can indent a *type keyword beneath it in order to specify the type of this question, though this is not required.
-But trying to indent *fish beneath *question would produce an error, because *fish is not a valid keyword!
+But trying to indent *image, for example, below *question would not be allowed, because an image cannot be an answer to the question.

 Complex Indentation